temporalio/documentation/docs/node/activities.md

 # Activities

 In Temporal, Activities are typically used to interact with external resources, like making an HTTP request.
-Unlike [Workflows](/docs/node/determinism), activities run in the standard Node.js environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
+Unlike [Workflows](/docs/node/determinism), Activities execute in the standard Node.js environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
 So any code that needs to talk to the outside world needs to be in an Activity.

 ### Overview